 - learn the specific reason why you were offered less favorable terms than you applied for, but only if you reject these terms.
 For example, if the lender offers you a smaller mortgage or a higher interest rate, you have the right to know why — as long as you don’t accept the lender’s counter offer.

-- get a copy of the property appraisal from the lender.
+- review the property appraisal from the lender.
 Mortgage applications may be turned down because of low appraisals.
-Review the appraisal.
-Check that it has accurate information and determine whether the appraiser considered illegal factors, like the racial composition of the neighborhood.
+Check that the appraisal has accurate information and determine whether the appraiser considered illegal factors, like the racial composition of the neighborhood.

 The lender may have rejected your application because of negative information in your credit report.
 If so, the lender has to tell you that, and give you the name, address, and phone number of the consumer reporting company that provided the information.
 You can get a free copy of that report from the consumer reporting company if you ask for it within 60 days.
-Otherwise, unless you order your free annual credit report from that particular consumer reporting company, expect to pay a fee.
 If your credit report has inaccurate information, the consumer reporting company is required to investigate items that you dispute.
-Those companies furnishing inaccurate information to the consumer reporting company also must reinvestigate items that you dispute.
+The companies that supply inaccurate information to the consumer reporting company also must reinvestigate the items you dispute.
 If you dispute the consumer reporting company’s account even after the reinvestigation, make sure that your credit report includes your summary of the problem.